brooklynrail/brooklynrail-platform/content/people/le’andra-leseur.md

   opportunity to contemplate themes such as identity, grief, and how the experience of invisibility and debility exist within the frameworks of our day-to-day lives.
-LeSeur has received several notable awards including the Tulsa Artist Fellowship (2024-2026)and the Leslie-Lohman Museum Artists Fellowship (2019), among others.
-Her work has been shown in solo and group exhibitions at LMCC, NY; The Shed, NY; Atlanta Contemporary, A.I.R.
+LeSeur has received several notable awards including the Tulsa Artist Fellowship (2024-2026) and the Leslie-Lohman Museum Artists Fellowship (2019), among others.
+Her work has been shown in solo and group exhibitions at LMCC, NY; The Shed, NY; Atlanta Contemporary; A.I.R.
 Gallery, Brooklyn, and others.
-Her work is in the collection at The Whitney Museum of American Art."
+Her work is in the collection at the Whitney Museum of American Art."
 portraits:
   - media: 2024/02/le’andra-leseur